Luc1412/TesflightDiscordHook/README.md

 1. Install Docker
 2. Clone this repository
 3. Adjust the config in `config.json`.
 Alternatively, you can also mount a config file into the container.
-4. Run `docker build -t TestflightChecker .` to build the image
+4. Run `docker build -t testflight-checker .` to build the image